seancdavis/seancdavis-com/www/src/posts/2022-05-28-simple-content-tab-with-react-and-tailwind.md

 This is (I hope) very clearly just a starting point that brings some basic functionality.
 You’ll likely want to add your own spin to bring this into your project.

-{% callout type="warning" %}
-Add link
-{% endcallout %}

-I have another post that takes this system and animates the underline.
+I have another post that [takes this system and animates the underline](/posts/animated-sliding-tabs-with-react-and-tailwind/).
 It’s little ideas like this that will make your tab system unique and engaging for your readers.

 Be cautious with the amount of flair you bring.
 Each element adds complexity to your code and is another thing you should test before publishing.
 But also don’t forget to have a little fun with it!